takasehideki/zenoh_d3ai_trial/README.md

 ## Communication with cloud

-Let's connect to the cloud with zenoh!
+Let's connect to the cloud with Zenoh!

 ### Preliminary